Hexagram 39蹇Obstruction

 The line branches, bottom-up, follow the Gen-below / Kan-above najia composition for Obstruction: 辰 (line 1), 午 (line 2), 申 (line 3), 申 (line 4), 戌 (line 5), 子 (line 6).
 Read against the Dui palace, whose element is metal, the six-relatives assignments are: line 1 辰 (earth) — parents (父母); line 2 午 (fire) — officials (官鬼); line 3 申 (metal) — siblings (兄弟); line 4 申 (metal) — siblings (兄弟); line 5 戌 (earth) — parents (父母); line 6 子 (water) — offspring (子孫).

-The shi line at position 4 carries siblings (申, metal), the same element as the Dui palace itself — the actor stands in a position structurally identical to the palace’s own nature, which is what makes the line-4 alignment-upward instruction possible: the actor and the great person at line 5 share the same elemental ground.
+The shi line at position 4 carries siblings (申, metal), the same element as the Dui palace itself — the mover stands in a position structurally identical to the palace’s own nature, which is what makes the line-4 alignment-upward instruction possible: the mover and the great person at line 5 share the same elemental ground.
 The ying line at position 1 carries parents (辰, earth), the element that generates the palace’s own metal.
-Read as a structural pair, the shi-ying axis of Obstruction says that the actor occupies the palace’s native position while the receiving position is the generative ground beneath it.
-The structural correlate of the Xiang’s 反身修德: the inward refinement is rooted in the generative position one rung beneath the actor’s standing.
+Read as a structural pair, the shi-ying axis of Obstruction says that the mover occupies the palace’s native position while the receiving position is the generative ground beneath it.
+The structural correlate of the Xiang’s 反身修德: the inward refinement is rooted in the generative position one rung beneath the mover’s standing.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.